ewerk/gradle-plugins/plugins/querydsl-plugin/readme.md

 ##### hibernate
 Boolean flag to indicate if creation of meta model from Hibernate annotated sources should be enabled.
-If so, a java compile task that enables the `com.mysema.query.apt.hibernate.HibernateAnnotationProcessor` will be added and used within the project.
+If so, a java compile task that enables the `com.querydsl.apt.hibernate.HibernateAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.